Phaneendra01/Tanh-using-verilog/Readme.md

+This repository contains a Verilog implementation of the hyperbolic tangent (tanh) function using the CORDIC algorithm and GELU activation function implementation in Verilog, along with a comprehensive testbench, synthesis, and implementation results.
+This project aims to provide a clear and efficient hardware realization of the tanh function, crucial for various digital signal processing and neural network applications like GELU activation function implementation.

 # Hyperbolic Tangent (tanh) Implementation in Verilog 🚀

-This repository contains a Verilog implementation of the hyperbolic tangent (tanh) function using the CORDIC algorithm, along with a comprehensive testbench, synthesis, and implementation results.
-This project aims to provide a clear and efficient hardware realization of the tanh function, crucial for various digital signal processing and neural network applications like GELU activation function implementation.

 ## 1. Main Verilog Module (`tanh_cordic.v`) 💻

 The core of this project is the `tanh_cordic.v` module, which implements the hyperbolic tangent function.
-It utilizes a pipelined CORDIC (COordinate Rotation DIgital Computer) algorithm for efficient computation.
+It utilizes a pipelined CORDIC (Coordinate Rotation Digital Computer) algorithm for efficient computation.
 The module is parameterized to allow flexibility in data width, fractional width, and the number of CORDIC iterations.

 ```verilog
 `timescale 1ns / 1ps